nanosoftlk/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.2.md

 ORDER BY [f].[Location].STDistance(@__myLocation_0) DESC
 ```

-For more information, see the [Query Tags documentation](xref:core/querying/tags).
+For more information, see the [query tags documentation](xref:core/querying/tags).